16-18 Guaranteed Bursary

 If you take out an Advanced Learner Loan to pay your further education tuition fees, you can also apply to the means-tested 19+ Loans Bursary Fund.
 This can be used to help with travel, equipment and childcare and to pay for any additional learning support needs that you have.
 If you are eligible for an Advanced Learner Loan but choose not to take it out, you will not be able to apply to the 19+ loans bursary fund and no other support will be available.

-Please download a 19+ Bursary Application Form or pick up a copy from Student Services.
+Please download a 19+ Bursary Application Form or pick up a copy from Customer Services.
 Funds are available on a first come first served basis and cannot be guaranteed.
 Check to see what support is available here for 19+ Bursary Guidance Information.

 If you are aged under 20 and have a child, you could be eligible for help with your childcare whilst you are studying, from the Care to Learn Scheme.
 Find out more by visiting www.gov.uk/care-to-learn